amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 ```
 Create a variable "tempMaxNumber" and set it to negative infinity

-For each number "num" in the array:
+For each number "element" in the array:
-    If "num" is greater than "tempMaxNumber":
+    If "element" is greater than "tempMaxNumber":
-        Set "tempMaxNumber" to "num"
+        Set "tempMaxNumber" to "element"

 After going through the whole array:
     "tempMaxNumber" is the biggest number in the array